 7. Determination of the complaint

-7.1 If it is decided that further action will be taken on the complaint, the Chair of the Academy Executive Committee shall establish a Complaint Determination Committee as follows:
+7.1 If it is decided that further action will be taken on the complaint, the Chair shall establish a Complaint Determination Committee as follows:

-a. a convenor who is a Fellow or Companion of the Society, but must neither be the Chair of the Academy Executive Committee nor a member of the Initial Investigation Panel; and
+a. a convenor who is a Fellow or Companion of the Society, but must neither be the Chair not a member of the Initial Investigation Panel; and

-b. one or two other members who must be Fellows, Companions, Professional Members or Associate Members of the Society but must neither be the Chair of the Academy Executive Committee nor a member of the Initial Investigation Panel; and
+b. one or two other members who must be Fellows, Companions, Professional Members or Associate Members of the Society but must neither be the Chair nor a member of the Initial Investigation Panel; and

 c. one or two members who are not Members of the Society but who are considered to bring a perspective representative of the public interest; and

-d. in order to ensure the inclusion of particular knowledge or experience relevant to the complaint amongst the Committee, the Chair of the Academy Executive Committee may appoint a non-member under b. provided the Chair is satisfied the appointee holds an equivalent membership in a body of comparable bodystanding to the Society in one or more of its constituent disciplines.
+d. in order to ensure the inclusion of particular knowledge or experience relevant to the complaint amongst the Committee, the Chair may appoint a non-member under b. provided the Chair is satisfied the appointee holds an equivalent membership in a body of comparable standing to the Society in one or more of its constituent disciplines.